durken1/qmk_firmware/keyboards/pierce/readme.md

-Modded crkbd
+#Pierce, a modded crkbd

-Using one MCU and an IDC connection between halves.
+*Using one MCU and an IDC connection between halves.
-Trackpoint connection instead of OLED
+*Trackpoint connection instead of OLED
-3x5+3
+*3x5+3
-Increased pinky stagger
+*Increased pinky stagger
-Inner-most thumb key moved to utilize 1u instead of 1.5u
+*Inner-most thumb key moved to utilize 1u instead of 1.5u